 Talking more fluently is only one part of being a good communicator.
-Learning to take turns, not interrupt, and using eye contact when speaking are also important communication skills.
+Learning to take turns, not interrupt, and use eye contact when speaking are all important communication skills.
 Sometimes, the harder a child tries to use his tools and be fluent, the more he will stutter.
-Again, it's important to let children know that they shouldn't be ashamed to stutter, it's OK to stutter.
+Again, it's important to let children know that they shouldn't be ashamed to stutter; it's OK to stutter.

-Stuttering: For Kids By Kids is a wonderful way for younger children to learn more and to meet other kids who stutter.
+The DVD Stuttering: For Kids By Kids is a wonderful way for younger children to learn more and to see other kids who stutter.

-For more information on what happens in speech therapy, two Stuttering Foundation videos/DVDs may be of interest to you or the child in your class who stutters.
+For more information on what happens in speech therapy, two Stuttering Foundation DVDs may be of interest to you or the child in your class who stutters.
 Therapy in Action: The School-Age Child Who Stutters focuses on elementary-age children, and Stuttering: Straight Talk for Teens is for adolescents.
-More information about these tapes can be found in the Resources section at the end of this handbook.
+More information about these DVDs can be found at the end of this handbook.